schlepfilter/nodp/doc/Intro.md

 On startup we need to do only one request, so if we model it as an event, it will be an event with only one occurrence.
 Later, we know we will have many requests happening, but for now, it is just one.

-On startup we need to do only one request, so if we model it as an event, it will be an event with only one occurrence.
-Later, we know we will have many requests happening, but for now, it is just one.

 ```
 --a------->